michelleamah/bookmate/client/README.md

-# Book Recommender Application
+# Book Recommender Application - BookMate

-A Tinder-style book recommender application that allows users to swipe through book recommendations based on their chosen genre and save their favorite books to a virtual bookshelf.
+A Tinder-style book recommender application that allows users to like and dislike book recommendations based on their chosen genre and save their favourite books to a virtual bookshelf.

 ## Tech Stack Used